lsst-sqre/sqr-011/index.rst

 Pull Requests
 -------------

-During a code review, conversations relating to a work ticket shift to GitHub's pull request platform, as described in the Developer Guide.
+During a code review, conversations relating to a work ticket shift to GitHub's pull request platform, as described in the `Developer Guide <http://developer.lsst.io/en/latest/processes/workflow.html#code-review-discussion>`_.
-TODO: link.
 We do this because GitHub Pull Requests allow conversations that are tightly coupled to the code.

 GitHub Issues and Community-driven bug reporting
 ------------------------------------------------

-We do *not* use GitHub issues within DM since they would conflict with the JIRA system upon which our accounting is built.
+We do *not* use GitHub issues within DM since they would conflict with the JIRA system upon which our project management system is built.
 However, we have left GitHub issues available since they are a part of the fabric of the open source software community---without GitHub issues, an external user would likely not make the effort to find out how to report a bug.
 Our current policy is to to triage these GitHub issues into JIRA tickets.
-See also RFC-147 'Best practices to report an issue with DM system' for discussion surrounding how to support bug reports from the community.
+See also `RFC-147 'Best practices to report an issue with DM system' <https://jira.lsstcorp.org/browse/RFC-147>`_ for discussion surrounding how to support bug reports from the community.

 .. _RFC: